nwarford/sm6-devlib/README.md

 #Updating the Library
 To update your library version, simply download the repo from GitHub and upload it to the same directory, `{your hostname}/.sitemason/SMLibPHP`.
 Then, in `.sitemason/config.json` you'll update the `developmentLibraryVersion` to match your library directory name.

+#Documentation
+Docs are centralized in the [Wiki of this repo](https://github.com/sitemason/sm6-devlib/wiki)